 The CobWebb is a popular antenna due to its small size - it's a 5-band HF aerial, under 8ft square, and is ideal for the small QTH.
 One of the issues for home-constructors has been how to cut+tune the folded-dipole elements.
 Fortunately, G3TXQ came up with the idea of using single dipole wires and feeding the aerial via a 1:4 balun which transforms the 12.5-ohm aerial back to 50-ohms to match your transceiver.

-There are plenty of articles online about this balun and how it's built - but construction is not for everyone and it's probably not a beginner's project so we've done the hard work for you.
+There are plenty of articles online about this balun and how it's built - but construction is not for everyone and it's certainly not a beginner's project so we've done the hard work for you.
 This is a no-solder product and ready for mounting onto your CobWeb metalwork and spreaders.
-The rugged box houses a 1:4 balun for use with the G3TXQ CobWeb design (the original, by G3TPW is known as the CobWebb) and is rated at well over 100w continuous and up to 400w SSB.
-The box is filled with casting resin so fully weather-proof.
+The rugged box houses a 1:4 balun for use with the G3TXQ CobWeb design (the original, by G3TPW is known as the CobWebb) and is available in 2 version depending upon your power requirements.

 This is not a complete aerial!
 You will need to add some metalwork, fibreglass spreaders and 5 sets of dipole wires (we use CPC CB19907 for ours).
 For the metal, we suggest the Aerial-Parts metalwork which includes a 1" boom that our balun slides onto, 22mm fibreglass spreaders from All Propped Up or Engineered Composites forms a complete 20m-10m HF aerial solution that can be assembled with a just a spanner, a pair of wire-cutters and an SWR meter or antenna analyzer.
 Read details of John's own CobWebb build here.